 -Broadsided Publications- 10/15/06: "The Whipping Woman"

 Artist Julie Evanoff is a Brooklyn based artist who works in drawing, painting and video animation.
 She exhibited recently at: Gallery Niklas Belenius, Stories real and vividly imagined, Stockholm, Sweden; Hallways, Brooklyn, NY.
-Her animations screened in video festivals: 2k5 Video Festivall; City Without Walls, Juried Video Festival.
-She received her MFA from Mason Gross School of the Arts, Rutgers University.
 She was awarded the Geraldine Dodge Grant from The Women's Studio Workshop and the Vermont Studio Center.
-She received the Paul Robeson Emerging Artist Award from Rutgers University.
 Of her work, she says, "I create environments in which human and animal characters from disparate times and cultures interact socially.
-Using sources ranging from Jungian philosophy to classical myth to images from popular culture, I question what happens when mismatched archetypes cross paths in disjointed landscapes.
-Erasure, fragmentation, juxtaposition, and revision are key elements to all forms of my work."
+Using sources ranging from Jungian philosophy to classical myth to images from popular culture, I question what happens when mismatched archetypes cross paths in disjointed landscapes."

 -Broadsided Publications- 4/1/10: "Ex Ovo Omnia" (Selected for the Switcheroo"

-Cheryl Gross has an MFA in New Forms from Pratt.
+Cheryl Gross has an MFA in New Forms from Pratt and her work has often been compared to Dr. Seuss on crack.
 She writes: "When asked about my work, I always equate it with creating an environment transforming my inner thoughts into reality.
 Much like an architect or urban planner, that reality and humor becomes the foundation of the work.
 Beginning with the physical process, I work in layers.
 Born and raised in Brooklyn, New York, my urban influence has indeed added an "edge" to my work.
 Coming from a totally vertical and intense environment, I now live in Jersey City, NJ." www.cmgross.com

 Andrew Harbison is a librarian and a human.